BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words: generating functions at infinite and analogues of Lyndon words

 So to find the desired Hilbert series, we first need to find the generating function for the $a_{n,m}^{inv}$, or equivalently the $A_{n,m}^{inv}$, since they are related by \eqref{A in terms of a} and \eqref{mobius transform on coefficients}.

 In \eqref{decomposition into variant, invariant even and invariant odd} we decomposed $T_{ST}^{(1)}$ into subspaces that were invariant or variant under reversal.
 We now do the same to $T_{ST}$.

-where the odd and even parts refer to the length of the entire single trace, not (as before) the length of the aperiodic matrix word which, along with the periodicity, defined the single trace.
+where the odd and even parts refer to the length of the entire single trace, not (as before) the length of the aperiodic matrix word which, along with the number of periods, defined the single trace.
 We have

 but the split into odd and even parts does not respect the $K$ tensor product.
 Instead, we have

 By repeating the earlier analysis, or by comparing \eqref{invariant even traces} and \eqref{invariant odd traces} with \eqref{Z2 projection of odd invariant traces}, \eqref{Z2 projection of subset of single traces} and \eqref{Z2 projection of variant traces}, we see that under the $\mathbb{Z}_2$ quotient, $T_{ST;inv;odd}$ disappears, $T_{ST;inv;even}$ is unchanged, and $T_{ST;var}$ is `halved' to $\widetilde{T}_{ST;var}$ as before.
 So looking at all single traces, rather than just aperiodic single traces, we have